-The CAO 'Change of Mind' facility will reopen on the 5th of May 2018 and all students will be able to change their initial course preferences from the 5th of May up to 5:15pm 1st July 2018.
+The CAO 'Change of Mind' facility will reopen on the 5th of May 2018 and all students will be able to change their initial course preferences from the early May up to 5:15pm 1st July 2019.

 This allows all students to change their mind should they need to following their Leaving Cert exams.